Maud A. B. Fuller

-Maud Anna Berry Fuller (October 7, 1868 - January 26, 1972), also known as M. A. B. Smith and M. A. B. Fuller, was an American educator and a leader in the Baptist church.
+Maud Anna Berry Fuller (October 7, 1868 – January 26, 1972), also known as M. A. B. Smith and M. A. B. Fuller, was an American educator and a leader in the Baptist church.
 She was the founder and the editor of the Woman's Helper, a national newspaper.
 Fuller served for 41 years as the president of the National Baptist Convention's Women's Auxiliary.

 Biography

-Maud Anna Berry was born in Lockhart, Texas on October 7, 1868.
+Maud Anna Berry was born in Lockhart, Texas, United States, on October 7, 1868.
 She was the daughter of Hugh and Anna Berry.
 She attended Tillotson College and then went on to Guadalupe College.
 Berry went on to teach for some time in Seguin, Texas.
-She later taught in Austin, Texas and in other Texas cities.
+She later taught in Austin, Texas, and in other Texas cities.